 Massachusetts surrogacy courts grant pre-birth parentage orders to couples (married or unmarried) and individuals.
 As of Partanen v.
 Gallagher (2016), Intended Parent(s) don’t need a genetic connection to their child to get a pre-birth parentage order.

-Depending on the court, a hearing may be required; attendance requirements also vary.
+Depending on the judge, a hearing may be required; attendance requirements also vary.
+If attendance is required, it is possible to request a virtual hearing for those who cannot attend in person.

 Because of the surrogacy-friendly courts, International Intended Parent(s) may find doing surrogacy in Massachusetts a relatively straightforward process.
 International Intended Parent(s) will have additional legal steps to complete before their return home regarding their country’s immigration and citizen laws that impact the child.
 It’s imperative the international Intended Parent(s) speak with an experienced attorney in their home country about the facts of their situation.
 The law of more than one country will need to be considered if the Intended Parent(s) are citizens or residents of more than one country.